-- Dr. Vinod Thomas, Visiting Professor, National University of Singapore; Visiting Professor, Asian Institute of Management, Manila, Philippines; and Former Senior Vice President, The World Bank, Washington, D.C.
+- Guest: Dr. Vinod Thomas, Visiting Professor, National University of Singapore; Visiting Professor, Asian Institute of Management, Manila, Philippines; and Former Senior Vice President, The World Bank, Washington, D.C.

 The EmeraldPlanet weekly television programs are broadcast and distributed via Channel 10 TV in Fairfax, Virginia USA.
 The EmeraldPlanet TV programs are available to view on our website, YouTube, UStream TV, and social media around the world.
 The Emerald Trek and companion The Emerald Mini-Treks are identifying the 1,000 “best practices” on location from the 143 nations, 750 cities, and 50,000 communities by Internet TV, local television stations, main stream media outlets, YouTube, Facebook, The EmeraldPlanet Meetup, Twitter, among other social media networks, and all manner of print media.